Surfing-Chef/Surfing-Chef-3.0/README.md

 ###  Surfing Chef 3.0 is the latest incarnation of a WordPress starter theme aiming to modernize, organize and enhance some aspects of WordPress theme development.

+## Usage
+- Start with a fresh, working WordPress install.
+- Copy `starter` branch to the theme folder.
+- Change browserSync proxy path in gulpfile.js (line 29) to point to the WordPress install.
+- Start tweeking.

 ## License

 Surfing Chef 3.0 theme is licensed under the [GNU license](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html).